karilho/go-fiber-api/README.md

 ## Next Goals

+- Change from MVC to a Hexagonal Pattern
 - Implement a "base" user and password to login, and then, create a user and use it.
 - Implement Swagger.
 - Implement some Cloud Service, like a S3 using Localstack.